roge-life/meridian59-dotnet/README.md

 # Latest News

+## 13 Oct 2023
+New OgreClient version 1.0.5.7b has been released.

 ## 13 September 2018
 New OgreClient version 1.0.5.6 has been released, visit the wiki [changelog](https://github.com/cyberjunk/meridian59-dotnet/wiki/Meridian59.Ogre.Client-ChangeLog) for more details.